saygun/iyzipay-ruby/README.md

 # iyzipay-ruby

-Ruby client is still in development.
+Ruby client is still in development